Node-RED

-Node-RED is a flow-based development tool for visual programming developed originally by IBM for wiring together hardware devices, APIs and online services as part of the Internet of Things.
+Node-RED is a flow-based, low-code development tool for visual programming, originally developed by IBM for wiring together hardware devices, APIs and online services as part of the Internet of things.

 Node-RED provides a web browser-based flow editor, which can be used to create JavaScript functions.
 Elements of applications can be saved or shared for re-use.
 The runtime is built on Node.js.
 The flows created in Node-RED are stored using JSON.
-Since version 0.14, MQTT nodes can make properly configured TLS connections.

 In 2016, IBM contributed Node-RED as an open source OpenJS Foundation project.